luciasalar/cognitive_distortion_project/important_data/Valence Annotation Guidelines.md

 Mohammad, S. (2016).
 A practical guide to sentiment annotation: Challenges and solutions.
 In Proceedings of the 7th Workshop on Computational Approaches to Subjectivity, Sentiment and Social Media Analysis (pp. 174-179).

-## FAQ: (Don't hesitate to email me your questions so that I can update this section (: )
+## FAQ:

+If you have any questions or doubts about any of the posts, please email them to lushi.chen@ed.ac.uk and maria.wolters@ed.ac.uk.
+Make sure to include the full post.

 1. I was not sure how to annotate this one as there are two things the post mentions – the film and Israel-Palestine conflict – but the primary target of the opinion is the film.

-Answer: When there are two targets in the posts and the author's valenced emotion towards the targets are not consistent, please choose *Mixed*.
-Please don't decide the sentence valence based on one of the PTOs when multiple PTOs are presented.
+Answer: When there are two or more potential primary targets of opinion in a post, and the author expresses different attitudes towards both targets, please choose *Mixed*.